-Fans around the country have been kept waiting to hear his deep, velvet voice and soul-warming lyrics in a full-sized set which Teeks admits is due to not having quite enough material until now.
+Fans around the country have been anticipating his deep, velvet voice and soul-warming lyrics across a full-sized set - Teeks admits is due to not having quite enough material until now.

 He will play brand new songs specially arranged with the APO on the night, a few of which were tested last weekend when he performed at the Womad Festival in New Plymouth.
 The arrival of his full debut album is promised for later this year.

 “Some of the songs have an orchestral vibe, so I think will work well.
-It will be beautiful to hear the orchestra and give the audience a taste of what's to come," he says.
+It will be beautiful to hear the orchestra and give the audience a taste of what's to come," says Teeks.

 “I’ve matured a lot since my first EP and I think it shows in my songwriting.
 The new music is somewhat melancholic, and I’m a sucker for ballads.
 The record will be another level of personal.”

 Surprisingly, Teeks only came to music later in life.
-He grew up immersed in the sounds of waiata and kapahaka in Tauranga and then Rotorua but says he was never interested much as a kid.
+He grew up immersed in the sounds of waiata and kapahaka in Tauranga and then later when his family moved to Rotorua but says he was never interested much as a kid.

 “My dad’s a songwriter and writes songs mostly in Te Reo Maori for kapahaka groups and schools.
 He was really into Bob Marley, Elvis Presley, and Stevie Wonder which was always humming in the background at home but I didn’t really take any notice back then.”